12th Grade Informational Text Resources

 Pre-Trip Activities

-• Pumpkin Patch reading passage
+• Pumpkin Patch reading passage for older students

-• History of Pumpkin reading passage
+• History of Pumpkin reading passage for older students

-• Three Sisters reading passage
+• Three Sisters reading passage for older students

-• Three Sisters writing activity
+• Three Sisters writing activities for each level

 • Pumpkin Baking activities - comes with instructions, plus 4 recipes to chose from (these could also be done post-trip)